Lewis Hamilton high on watermelon juice and cognac post F1 title

-That's how Mercedes' F1 champion celebrated his second world title last evening with pop star girlfriend Nicole Scherzinger and family in tow
+That's how Mercedes' Formula One champion celebrated his second world title last evening with pop star girlfriend Nicole Scherzinger and family in tow

 Abu Dhabi: Lewis Hamilton celebrated his Formula One title triumph with watermelon juice, a couple of sips of Cognac and by swapping stories of his formative years in go-karting.